roverwing/RoverWingHardware/docs/top/features.rst

    the RoverWing board itself --- instead, use the port on the top.

-* A small **prototyping area**, providing connections for all the pins of Feather board (except USB and VBUT), and 5V power rail of the RoverWing.
+* A small **prototyping area**, providing connections for all the pins of Feather board (except USB and VBAT), and 5V power rail of the RoverWing.

 * Holes for additional headers/connectors along the edge of the RoverWing top, which can be used to  connect additional sensors and other peripherals.
   Each group of holes allows soldering either a one-row header with standard 0.1" pitch (straight or 90 degree), or a 2mm pitch connector such as JST PH or Grove.

 .. note::